 There are short-term and long-term risks associated with surgical menopause.

-Any surgery has risks including, for example: a reaction to the anaesthetic, bleeding, infection or pain after the procedure.
-Your surgeon will explain these to you before your surgery, before you sign the consent form.
+Any surgery has risks including, for example: a reaction to the anesthetic, bleeding, infection, or pain after the procedure.
+Your surgeon will explain these to you before your surgery before you sign the consent form.
 It is important to understand that surgery will only go ahead if the benefits are believed to outweigh any risks.

 Psychological Effects of Surgery

 While everyone’s experience is different, some people may feel emotionally upset immediately following surgery.
 PMDD is a sensitivity to hormone fluctuations and after surgery your hormone levels drop significantly, thus making it a difficult time for many people.
 Ensuring those around you understand why you are having the surgery, and having a good support network around you, are very important.

 Surgery and surgical menopause is a big physical and psychological adjustment for anyone, and this should not be underestimated.